Simple web application with template engine integration

 leads to a page where you can vote.

-See how simple it is to implement such features using DataKernel HTTP module.
-The
+See how simple it is to implement such features using DataKernel’s HTTP module: the

 embedded application server has only about 100 lines of code with no additional xml